 - Once the quinoa has cooled, toss the quinoa and kale together.

 - Mix 1 tablespoon of olive oil and ½ tablespoon of balsamic vinegar reduction together (this is your dressing).
-Pour half of the dressing over the quinoa and kale, sprinkle with salt, and toss well.2 tbsp olive oil, ½ tbsp balsamic vinaigrette reduction
+Pour half of the dressing over the quinoa and kale, sprinkle with salt, and toss well.2 tablespoon olive oil, ½ tablespoon balsamic vinaigrette reduction

 - Rinse the beans and set them aside.